PocketCoder/oyster-history-map/README.md

 > **Contents:** [Minimum Viable Product](#mvp) &bull; [Information sources](#sources) &bull; [Logic Explainer](#linesjson-and-scriptjs-logic-explained) &bull; [Next Steps](#next-steps) &bull; [Extended To Do List](#things-i-may-or-may-not-eventually-add)

-I made this project becaue I wanted to see how much of the TfL network I've been on...and because ticking off stations on a physcial map was too easy.
+I made this project because I wanted to see how much of the TfL network I've been on...and because ticking off stations on a physical map was too easy.

 _I am open to new ideas for names._

 ## M.V.P.

 - The map displays and is faded out initially.
-- Any previosuly added stations are retrieved from `localStorage` and added to the map.
+- Any previously added stations are retrieved from `localStorage` and added to the map.
 - The input box makes the station fade in, stores it in `localStorage`, and updates the line to be complete.
-- You can upload a CSV file (downloaded from the Osyter website) to mass-add stations.
+- You can upload a CSV file (downloaded from the Oyster website) to mass-add stations.
 - You can see a progress bar for how many stations you've visited.
 - Bus data is also saved in case of future use.